Macrometacorp/docs/docs/photoniq/prerendering/manage-cache/manage-cache.md

 1. Log in to your Prerendering dashboard.
 2. Click **Cache Manager**.
 3. Select the origin for which you want to view cached documents.
+4. (Optional) Click the filter icon to refine the cache list.

 </TabItem>
 <TabItem value="api" label="REST API">